Sag Harbor, New York: History

 Mercator Cooper sailed as crew out of Sag Harbor on November 9, 1843, on the Manhattan.
 He was on a voyage to Japan, and became one of the first Americans to visit Tokyo Bay.
-Pyrrhus Concer, an African-American sailor, also served on the ship; he was the first black man known to be seen by the Japanese.
+Pyrrhus Concer, an African-American sailor, also served on the ship; he was the first African-American man known to be seen by the Japanese.
 Cooper continued with major sailing expeditions.
 On January 26, 1853, he left Sag Harbor on the Levant, bound to the South Pole.
 He was the first person to set foot on East Antarctica.

 In 1870 the Long Island Rail Road built a Sag Harbor Branch to the village.
 It began to carry visitors and summer residents attracted to the harbor and the light of eastern Long Island.
 Given changes in passenger traffic and railroad operations, the former station is now operated as a gardening store.

 New residents continued to settle in the village.
 In 1896, the oldest synagogue on Long Island, Temple Adas Israel, was founded in Sag Harbor.

-During World War I, the E. W. Bliss Company tested torpedoes in the harbor a half mile north of the village.
-(They did not have live warheads.)
+During World War I, the E. W. Bliss Company tested torpedoes in the harbor a half mile north of the village (they did not have live warheads).
 As part of the process, Long Wharf in Sag Harbor was reinforced with concrete.
 Rail spurs were built along the wharf to carry torpedoes to be loaded onto ships for testing.
 At the time, the wharf was owned by the Long Island Rail Road, which handled the transport of torpedoes to Sag Harbor.
 Among those observing the tests was Thomas Alva Edison.
 Divers occasionally still find torpedoes from this era on the bay floor.
 Most of the wharf's buildings, including one now operated as the Bay Street Theatre, were built during this period.

 Sag Harbor was the residence of writer John Steinbeck from 1955 until his death in 1968.
 Steinbeck did some of his writings in a little house on the edge of his property, including The Winter of Our Discontent, which was set in a fictionalized version of Sag Harbor and whose main character works at a grocery store modelled after Schiavoni's.
 His view from the writing house overlooked the Upper Sag Harbor Cove.
 As recounted in his memoir, Travels with Charley, Steinbeck started an 11-week trip with his dog, Charley, from Sag Harbor across the United States.

+Steinbeck Writers' Retreat is a writer's residency program at John Steinbeck's home in Sag Harbor.
+It is run by the Michener Center for Writers at the University of Texas in Austin.
+Every fellow and writer-in-residence interacts with the community during their time at the residency, through readings from novels, film screenings and discussions, or read-throughs of plays.